MicrosoftDocs/memdocs/memdocs/intune/configuration/device-profiles.md

 ## Settings catalog

 The [settings catalog](settings-catalog.md) lists all the available settings you can configure, and all in one place.
 It's not template, or a logical grouping of settings.
-The settings catalog is similar to configuring on-premises Group Policy Objects (GPOs), but the setting catalog is cloud native.
+The settings catalog is similar to configuring on-premises Group Policy Objects (GPOs), but is cloud native.

 On Windows, there are thousands of settings available, including many settings not found in the templates.
 When you want a complete list of all the settings, use the settings catalog to create your policy.
 If you want to use a logical grouping of settings, then continue to use the templates.